HomeBlogMobile Backend as a Service: Key Insights for Developers

 Modern mobile apps look simple on the surface: a few screens, a login flow, some data.
-Underneath, you are juggling authentication, data sync, push notifications, business logic, and scaling.
+Underneath, you are juggling authentication, data sync, push notifications, business logic, scaling resources.
 That is where mobile backend as a service (MBaaS) earns its keep.

 This article walks through how mobile backend as a service works, what to look for in a platform, common pitfalls to avoid, and how to design a backend that can scale from side project to serious product.